A Ranking Game for Imitation Learning: Experimental Results

 \subsection{Utility of Preferences in Imitation}

-Our experiments on complex manipulation environments -- door opening with a parallel-jaw gripper~\citep{zhu2020robosuite} and pen manipulation with a dexterous adroit hand~\cite{rajeswaran2017learning} -- reveal that none of the LfO methods are able to imitate the expert even under increasing amounts of expert data.
-This failure of LfO methods can be potentially attributed to the exploration difficulties of LfO compared to LfD~\citep{kidambi2021mobile}, coupled with the sparse successes encountered in these tasks, leading to poorly guided policy gradients.
+Our experiments on complex manipulation environments---door opening with a parallel-jaw gripper~\citep{zhu2020robosuite} and pen manipulation with a dexterous adroit hand~\citep{rajeswaran2017learning} -- reveal that none of the prior LfO methods are able to imitate the expert even under increasing amounts of expert data.
+This failure of LfO methods can be potentially attributed to the exploration requirements of LfO compared to LfD~\citep{kidambi2021mobile}, coupled with the sparse successes encountered in these tasks, leading to poorly guided policy gradients.

 In these experiments, we show that \texttt{rank-game} can incorporate additional information in the form of offline annotated rankings to guide the agent in solving such tasks.
-These offline rankings are obtained by uniformly sampling a small set of trajectories (10) from the replay buffer of SAC~\cite{haarnoja2018soft} labeled with a ground truth reward function.
-We use a weighted ranking loss between agent-expert and the offline preferences (pref).
-Implementation details for this objective can be found in Appendix~\ref{ap:algorithm_details}.
-Figure~\ref{fig:hard_explore} shows that RANK-PAL(pref) method leveraging offline ranking is the only method that can solve these tasks, whereas the previous LfO methods and RANK-PAL(auto) with automatically generated rankings struggle even after a large amount of training.
-We also point out that T-REX, a method that learns using the suboptimal preferences alone is unable to achieve near-expert performance, thereby highlighting the benefits of learning from expert demonstrations alongside a set of offline preferences.
+These offline rankings are obtained by uniformly sampling a small set of trajectories (10) from the replay buffer of SAC~\citep{haarnoja2018soft} labeled with a ground truth reward function.
+We use a weighted ranking loss (pref) from Section~\ref{sec:ranking_loss}. \looseness=-1

+Figure~\ref{fig:hard_explore} shows that RANK-PAL/\reb{RAL}(pref) method leveraging offline ranking is the only method that can solve these tasks, whereas prior LfO methods and RANK-PAL/\reb{RAL}(auto) with automatically generated rankings struggle even after a large amount of training.
+We also point out that T-REX, an \rebt{offline} method that learns using the \rebt{preferences grounded by expert} is unable to achieve near-expert performance, thereby highlighting the benefits of learning \rebt{online} with expert demonstrations alongside a set of offline preferences.